ethereumjs/ethereumjs-monorepo/README.md

 })
 ```

-### `events`
+### API
+A simple API is provided for other modules to interact with with the VM.
+The API is built using an instance of [async-eventemmiter](https://www.npmjs.com/package/async-eventemitter).

+#### Outbound Events
-All events are instances of [async-eventemmiter](https://www.npmjs.com/package/async-eventemitter).
+All outbound events are instances of [async-eventemmiter](https://www.npmjs.com/package/async-eventemitter).
 If an event handler has an arity of 2 the VM will pause until the callback is called, otherwise the VM will treat the event handler as a synchronous function.

-#### `step`
+##### `step`
 The `step` event is given an `Object` and callback.
 The `Object` has the following properties.
 - `pc` - a `Number` representing the program counter
 - `opcode` - the next opcode to be ran